 DEEP REPRESENTATION LEARNING

 Intelligent methodologies driven by deep learning have been focus of academic researchers and industry practitioners.
-These techniques are showing state-of-the-art performance in diverse areas ranging including Insurance.
-This talk will focus on the showing the successful applications of deep learning for different tasks ranging from risk modelling to claims settlement.
+The systems based on these techniques are showing state-of-the-art performance in areas ranging from Insurance to Oil & Gas.
+This talk will present a few tricks to learn informative representation from unstructured and structured including time series data using various deep Neural Networks.

 DECISION MAKING & AI